Actifio/ActPowerCLI/README.md

 In this user story we explore performing a system state recovery to the Cloud.

-There are two steps needed
+There are two steps needed:

 1. Determine the cloud specific details using the **udsinfo lssystemdetail** command
 1. Build a **udstask mountimage** command using the input from step 1